by Janine Spencer, M.A., Wildlife Management

 Hawks and falcons take advantage of the updrafts along the ridge of the Tucson Mountains, where you can spot Red-tailed Hawks, Peregrine and Prairie Falcons, Cooper’s Hawks are commonly sighted.
 A Black Hawk was once sighted during migration.
 The Sonoran Desert, with saguaros and prickly pear, directly adjoin the El Rio Preserve – so there are opportunities to spot Rock Wrens, Canyon Wrens, Black-tailed Gnatcatchers, Verdins, Gila Woodpeckers, and hear the occasional downward trill of the Canyon Wren.

-To get to the El Rio Open Space, exit Interstate 10 at Twin Peaks Road.
+To get to the El Rio Open Space Preserve, exit Interstate 10 at Twin Peaks Road.
 Go west about one mile and turn right on Coachline Boulevard.
-Take Coachline Blvd north of Twin Peaks Rd.
+Take Coachline Boulevard north of Twin Peaks Rd.
 Park at the parking lot just before N. Turquoise Moon Way.
+It is also accessible from the south by taking Silverbell Road to Twin Peaks Road, making a right onto Twin Peaks, and then making a left on Coachline Blvd.

-2) Crossroads Park River Walk (between Cortaro and Ina Roads)
+2. Crossroads at Silverbell District Park River Walk (between Cortaro and Ina Roads)

 This is a mile-long walk one way, on a paved pathway along the Santa Cruz River, between Cortaro and Ina Roads.
 Riparian vegetation along the river is lush with cottonwoods, willows, cattails, and tamarisk.
 The path is used by birders, walkers, and cyclists.
 Native upland vegetation has been planted along the entire length of the path